cx-language/cx/docs/spec.md

 > _tuple-unpack-statement_ → _variable-list_ `=` _tuple-expression_ `;`<br>

 _variable-list_ is a comma-separated list of one or more variable names.
+The variable names must match the element names of the _tuple-expression_, and be in the same order.

 ???

+### Range types

+The standard library defines the following two generic structs to represent range types:

+- `Range<T>` for ranges with an exclusive upper bound
+- `ClosedRange<T>` for ranges with an inclusive upper bound

 ## Declarations